Announcing Magpie Digest

 This is why we — Christina Xu, Pheona Chen, and Tricia Wang — are starting Magpie Digest, a weekly newsletter unpacking trending conversations in China that reveal insights about everyday life.
 Each Thursday, we are sharing one story about what young Chinese people (born in the ‘85-’00s) are talking about online, then analyzing how and why they are talking about it through the lens of our collective research experience about social behavior in China.

-You can read the first few missives right now:
+You can read all of the missives published so far right here.

 Our goal is to create something that complements the existing coverage with a first-hand, human perspective of everyday life on the Chinese internet.
 We want to take the time to analyze interesting conversations before the internet moves on to the next thing, keeping track of what changes or repeats over time.
 In other words, this is the resource we needed ourselves, and we are sharing it with the hope that it can be a useful weekly resource for you as well.

 We are in beta, so the first phase of the Digest will run from now until the end of January, at which point we will launch a second product, Magpie Guidebook, a more deeply-researched report aimed specifically at giving businesses the context they need to grow strategically in China.
 Pheona is a VC at a youth-focused entertainment investment firm in Beijing, and Tricia and Christina have both done insight work for Fortune 500 companies; we’re united in our belief that successful businesses in China need a deep understanding of the social and cultural context around their products and services.